 INDICATOR: GRADE: RECOMMENDATIONS 1.
 High availability of healthy food in school settings BENCHMARK: Approximately 3/4 of foods available in schools are healthy.
-KEY FINDINGS: The Alberta School Nutrition Program provided a healthy meal/snack to approximately 30,000 K-6 students with some 7-12 students as well in 2018/2019.
-The COMPASS study assessed food and beverages offered in 8 Alberta schools in the 2017-2018 school year and found that the majority of food available is not healthy.
+KEY FINDINGS: The Alberta School Nutrition Program provided a healthy meal/snack to approximately 40,000 K-6 students with some 7-12 students as well in 2019/2020.
+The COMPASS study assessed food and beverages offered in 8 Alberta schools in the 2018-2019 school year and found that the majority of food available is not healthy.
 None of the 8 schools had healthy eating policies in place.
-C RESEARCH Monitor school food policies and the healthfulness of foods offered on an annual basis.
+C RESEARCH Urgent need for monitoring school food policies and the healthfulness of foods offered on an annual basis.
 PRACTICE Implement the Alberta Nutrition Guidelines for Children and Youth (ANGCY) in all school settings.
 Designate a district or school champion to oversee implementation of the ANGCY.
 Local school boards and districts develop and implement healthy food procurement contracts that adhere to nutrition standards.
 The procurement contracts should encompass all food and beverages served in schools, including those from third-party vendors (e.g. franchising, fundraising).
 POLICY Local school boards and districts implement mandatory healthy eating policies for improved adherence (WHO, 2017a).
-2. High availability of healthy food in childcare settings BENCHMARK: Approximately 3/4 of foods available in childcare settings are healthy KEY FINDINGS: Creating Healthy Eating & Active Environments for Childcare (CHEERS) project http://cheerskids. ca/about-cheers/ is a voluntary, online self-assessment tool which examines the nutrition and physical activity environments in childcare settings: foods served, healthy eating environments, healthy eating program planning, and physically active environment areas.
+2. High availability of healthy food in childcare settings BENCHMARK: Approximately 3/4 of foods available in childcare settings are healthy KEY FINDINGS: Creating Healthy Eating & Active Environments for Childcare (CHEERS) project http://cheerskids. ca/about-cheers/ is a voluntary, online self- assessment tool which examines the nutrition and physical activity environments in childcare settings: foods served, healthy eating environments, healthy eating program planning, and physically active environment areas.
 Found 27% (17/64) of the participating programs met the Benchmark, achieving 'satisfactory scores'.
 In addition, 77% (49/64) reported following a written healthy eating policy; thus, there is a disconnect between the policy and practice D RESEARCH Monitor nutrition quality of food served in childcare settings across Alberta and report findings to the public on an ongoing basis.
-PRACTICE Implement the Alberta Nutrition Guidelines for Children and Youth (ANGCY) in all childcare settings Enforce adherence to existing licensing policies which require licensed facilities to follow nutrition guidelines for all snacks and meals served.
-Train Environmental Health Inspectors to include nutrition quality as well as food safety in their criteria for granting licensure.
+PRACTICE Implement the Alberta Nutrition Guidelines for Children and Youth (ANGCY) in all childcare settings.
+Enforce adherence to existing licensing policies which require licensed facilities to follow nutrition guidelines for all snacks and meals served.
+Have Environmental Health Inspectors include nutrition quality as well as food safety in their criteria for granting licensure, by ensuring use of AHS Nutrition Services healthy menu/guides or equivalent at licensing checks.
 Hold childcare settings that do not adhere to these requirements accountable through the licensing process.
-POLICY Advocate for federal funding to enhance childcare infrastructure for preparing/offering healthier food
+POLICY Advocate for federal funding to enhance childcare infrastructure for preparing/offering healthier food.